nishantjangid/movie-management-system/README.md

 # How to use this application
-1. Clone it to your system just run command git clone "REPO_URL"
+1. Clone it to your system just run the command git clone https://github.com/nishantjangid/movie-management-system.git
-2. Paste your mongodb compass or mongodb atlas URL in .env file.
+2. Paste your Mongodb compass or Mongodb atlas URL in the .env file.
-3. Install all the dependencies with 'npm i' command.
+3. Install all the dependencies with the 'npm i' command.
 4. Run this API run command 'npm start'
-5. Import the collection file in your POSTMAN to access all the route of this API.
+5. Import the collection file in your POSTMAN to access all the routes of this API.